Telecom Business School: Research

 In 2018, the doctoral school was hosting 25 PhD students.
 The head of the doctoral school is Jean-Luc Moriceau.
-The faculty dean is Imed Boughzala, and the Director of Research Madeleine Besson.
+The faculty dean is Imed Boughzala, and the Director of Research Grazia Cecere.

 Campus

 Together with Télécom SudParis, IMT Business School share the IMT campus in Évry.
 Almost all students are accommodated on campus.

 Students from Télécom SudParis and IMT Business School share most of the student life aspects during their life on campus: shared apartments, shared student associations, shared classes and pedagogical programmes such as the famous Challenge Projets d'Entreprendre, a one-week competition which has, since its first edition in 2000, inspired many other business schools to build their own "startup creation challenges" programmes.